FREE SHIPPING on all orders over $75. Applicable terms.

 The olive tree is Greece’s emblematic tree and it is said that the oldest one is 4000 years old.
 In Ancient Greece, the olive tree was considered sacred and symbolized peace.
 There are hundreds of olive varieties in the Mediterranean region.
 Whether they are for appetizers or used for oil, each variety has its significant characteristic and uniqueness to be discovered.

-like those of Aristo, La Belle Excuse producer.
-The family-owned olive groves are in Chora, a small village of the Trifilia region situated in the south of the Peloponnese.
-For thousands of years this specific area has been recognized for its olives and its olive oil’s exceptional quality.
-Even if Aristo’s life is in Quebec, every year he returns to the family groves in Greece to take part in the culture and harvest the olives, making sure that each liter of oil is pressed following the highest standards.
-Therefore, La Belle Excuse has the personal stamp of approval of its producer.
+Like those of Aristo, La Belle Excuse producer.
+The family-owned olive groves are in Chora, a small village of the Trifilia region situated in the Southern Peloponnese.
+For thousands of years this specific area has been recognized for its olives and the exceptional quality of its oils.
+Though Aristo’s life is now firmly rooted in Quebec, each year he returns to the family groves in Greece to renew his connection with his culture and take part in the harvesting of the olives, ensuring that each and every litre of oil is pressed as per the highest of standards.
+In doing so, La Belle Excuse earns the personal stamp of approval of its discerning producer.